Globski/quiz-topic/quiz-debugging/multiple_choice_questions.md

 **Answer:** Cloud debugging is debugging cloud-based applications, which is difficult due to differences between local emulation and cloud configurations.
 Special tools are required to handle this efficiently.

 ---

+# Question: How does AWS support debugging with IDE plugins?

+**Answer:** AWS provides plugins like AWS Toolkit for Eclipse, PyCharm, IntelliJ IDEA, Rider, and WebStorm to help developers write, debug, and deploy applications directly with cloud integration.

+---